..

 about me

-- A CV is available here (last updated June 2025).
+- A CV is available here (last updated May 2026).
 My email address can be found in the CV.
 For any sort of mathematical discussion, do not hesitate to contact.

 Publication(s)